smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 2 London   large     22
     ## 3 Beijing  large    121

-show me only the ones where the city is London
+Show me only the ones where the city is London

 ``` r
 filter(pollution, city == "London")